 Where to eat: Dominique Ansel Bakery

 Sipping a well made hot chocolate before, during or after your day’s excursion in the chilly weather is a privilege everyone should take advantage of.
-Especially when you are in New York, the city offers a plethora of Hot chocolate, ranging from a simple one to red velvet one.
+Especially when you are in New York, the city offers a plethora of options for hot chocolate, ranging from a basic to a red velvet falavoured hot chocolate.

-A good humble, crispy on top, creamy and gooey in the middle Macaroni and Cheese plate can warm your heart and satiate your stomach any time of the day.
-While quite a common recipe, the restaurants in the big apple has mastered the art of making it to the perfection.
+A good humble, crispy on top and creamy & gooey in the middle Macaroni and Cheese plate can warm your heart and satiate your stomach any time of the day.
+While quite a common recipe, restaurants in the big apple have mastered the art of making it to perfection.

 The New York winter marks the unofficial beginning of ramen season for locals and tourists alike.
-The city offers an array of options, whether you are looking for a vegetarian or chicken or pork broth or milky, china-white tonkotsu bone broth or a top-notch tantan, everything is in the menu.
-Where to eat: Jin Ramen
+The city offers an array of options, whether you are looking for a vegetarian or chicken or pork broth or milky, china-white tonkotsu bone broth or a top-notch tantan, everything is on the menu.
+Where to eat: Jin Ramen Upper West Side

-- No Pants Subway Ride - While New Yorker’s take their subway rides seriously as they like to stick to their schedule, some have invented this annual Improv Everywhere event to loosen to gather up some laughs from their fellow passengers.
+• No Pants subway Ride - While New Yorker’s take their subway rides seriously as they like to stick to their schedule, some have invented this annual Improv Everywhere event to gather up some laughs from their fellow passengers.
 The volunteers ride the subway all clad in their winter gear except their pants.
-It will be held on January 9 this year.
+It will be held on January 7, 2024.

-- The Three Kings Day Parade - Another event that explore the fun side of the New Yorker’s.
-Held every year in January the marchers disguise themselves as a king.
-The parade includes real camels, many colorful dolls and music through Harlem.
-It will held on January 6, 2022.
+• The Three Kings Day Parade - Another event that explores the fun side of the New Yorker’s is the Three Kings Day Parade which is held every year in January.
+The marchers disguise themselves as a king and the parade includes real camels, many colorful dolls and music through Harlem.
+It will held on January 5, 2024 at 11 AM - 2 PM.

-- Shopping Galore - New York goes all out to celebrate the starting month of the year.
-With events like restaurant week and hotel week it offers huge discounts, the retail shops and malls also join in to accommodate the travelers and their shopping spree.
+• Shopping galore - New York goes all out to celebrate the starting month of the year.
+With events like restaurant week and hotel week, it offers huge discounts.
+Retail shops and malls also join in to accommodate the travelers and their shopping spree.

 FAQs